hemangshah/printer/README.md

 - [x] Filter Logs.
 - [x] Disable Logs.
 - [x] Manual Tracing.
+- [x] All logs - Track all the logs and print all at once.
+- [ ] Skipping logs for a particular file.
 - [ ] Tracing directly with logging methods.
 What we're doing with Manual Tracing, should be done automatically.
-- [ ] Skipping logs for a particular file.
-- [ ] All logs - Track all the logs and print all at once.
 - [ ] Maintain a log file separately.
 - [ ] Log application events.
 Example: Background/Foreground events.
 - [ ] Future Logs – A function which will print a log after a certain time.